jorritfolmer/puppet-splunk/README.md

-# Puppet module to deploy Splunk into any imaginable topology.
+# Puppet module to deploy Splunk into any imaginable topology on Windows and Linux.

 [![Travis CI build status](https://travis-ci.org/jorritfolmer/puppet-splunk.svg?branch=master)](https://travis-ci.org/jorritfolmer/puppet-splunk)

-This Puppet module can be used to create and arrange the following Splunk instances into simple, distributed or (multisite) clustered topologies:
+This Puppet module can be used on Windows and Linux to create and arrange the following Splunk instances into simple, distributed or (multisite) clustered topologies:

 - Splunk indexers
 - Splunk search heads